A journal for the inner life

 Some things are meant to be written before they're ever spoken aloud.

-Your entries are encrypted, never sold, and never used to train AI.
-No one else can reach your journal.
+Your entries are encrypted, never sold, and never used to train AI — and never read by us.
+What you write here is yours alone.

 It's just between you and God.